muesli/beehive/README.md

-beehive
+Beehive
 =======

-beehive is an event and agent system, which allows you to create your own agents that perform automated tasks triggered by events and filters.
+Beehive is an event and agent system, which allows you to create your own agents that perform automated tasks triggered by events and filters.
 It is modular, flexible and really easy to extend - for anyone.
-It has modules (we call them *Bees*), so it can interface with, talk to, or retrieve information from Twitter, Tumblr, Email, IRC, Jabber, RSS, Jenkins, Hue - to name just a few.
-Check out the full list of [available Bees](https://github.com/muesli/beehive/wiki/Available-Bees) in our Wiki.
+It has modules (we call them *Hives*), so it can interface with, talk to, or retrieve information from Twitter, Tumblr, Email, IRC, Jabber, RSS, Jenkins, Hue - to name just a few.
+Check out the full list of [available Hives](https://github.com/muesli/beehive/wiki/Available-Hives) in our Wiki.

-Connecting those Bees with each other let's you create immensly useful agents.
+Connecting those modules with each other let's you create immensly useful agents.

 #### Here are just a few examples of things Beehive could do for you:
 * Re-post tweets on your Tumblr blog